crypto-com/thaler-docs/docs/getting-started/punishments.md

     - Jail and slash the validator (set `jailed_until = current_block_time + UNBONDIND_PERIOD` and slash by
       `BYZANTINE_SLASH_PERCENT`).
 Note that, both, slashing and jailing should happen as one command, i.e., validator account's `nonce` will only increase by one.
-    - Remove validator from `LivenessTracker`.
     - Remove the validator from current validator set, i.e., set their voting power to zero.
+Validator will get removed from `LivenessTracker` in `EndBlock`.
     - Add validator address to a list of permanently banned validators.
     - Generate slashing and jailing events for validator.

+#### `DeliverTx`

+- If a new node joins the validator set using `NodeJoinTx`, add the validator address of that node to `LivenessTracker`.

 :::tip Note:
 An additional validation for `NodeJoinTx` will be to verify if the validator address is not present in the list of